skent259/crapssim/API_ROADMAP_V2.md

 - No behavior changes to CrapsSim.
 - API must remain fully optional.
 - No new dependencies except fastapi under try/except.

+### Increment Policy Note
+CrapsSim-Vanilla does not enforce increment correctness for bets (e.g., $7 on Place 6).
+Increment validation is intentionally delegated to higher-level orchestration layers such as CSC.
+API tests expecting increment rejection have been updated to reflect the correct responsibility boundary.